 You can most certainly stay at the Rossmount Inn, but we wouldn’t want you to miss out on the experience of staying at the Algonquin Resort.

-The breath-taking setting combined with award-winning amenities and unparalleled elegance makes the Algonquin resort my favorite place to stay in Saint Andrews.
-The list of luxuries offered by the Algonquin is long, but the romantic outdoor fire pits, award-winning golf course, sap, and three-story waterslide are sure to entertain.
+The breathtaking setting, combined with award-winning amenities and unparalleled elegance, makes the Algonquin resort my favourite place to stay in Saint Andrews.
+The list of luxuries offered by the Algonquin is long, but the romantic outdoor fire pits, award-winning golf course, spa, and three-story waterslide are sure to entertain any visitor.

 We recommend considering a package offered by the hotel to ensure you get the opportunity to experience the resort to the fullest.